renovatebot/renovate/docs/usage/modules/manager.md

 #### Extending a manager's default fileMatch

-If the default `fileMatch` value for a manager does not match against one of your relevant files, you can _extend_ the existing value(s) by configuring a manager's `fileMatch` like in this example:
+If the default `fileMatch` regular expression for a manager does not match against one of your relevant files, you can _extend_ the existing regular expression(s) by configuring a manager's `fileMatch` like in this example:

 ```json
 {